Gottesman-Kitaev-Preskill encoding in continuous modal variables of single photons

-In conclusion, we have introduced and conducted an extensive study on a novel quantum optical encoding method for GKP states.
-This encoding can be implemented in small scale in many laboratories using current technology.
-Using the presently available TF GKP states, typically generated in photon pair sources with a frequency comb structure through broadband SPDC, we can already envision applications in various domains, as quantum communications \cite{SaraEleni, fukui_all-optical_2021}, quantum computation \cite{KLM}, and quantum metrology \cite{Terhal}.
-Moreover, we can broaden the scope of potential applications by applying the proposed GKP encoding to other continuous degrees of freedom of mode entangled photons, such as their transverse position and momentum \cite{PhysRevA.95.042311, tasca_continuous_2011}, the propagation direction \cite{PhysRevX.4.031007,Raymond:23} and even to individual electrons in distinguishable modes with an underlying bosonic structure \cite{PRXQuantum.2.020314}.
+In conclusion, we have introduced and conducted an extensive study on a novel quantum optical encoding method for GKP states that can be implemented in small scale in many laboratories using current technology.
+Using the presently available TF GKP states, we can already envision applications in various domains, as quantum communications \cite{SaraEleni, fukui_all-optical_2021}, quantum computation \cite{KLM}, and quantum metrology \cite{Terhal}.
+Moreover, we can broaden the scope of potential applications by applying the proposed GKP encoding from the flourishing domain of TF based quantum photonics \cite{Lu:23} to other continuous degrees of freedom of mode entangled photons, such as their transverse position and momentum \cite{PhysRevA.95.042311, tasca_continuous_2011}, the propagation direction \cite{PhysRevX.4.031007,Raymond:23} and even to individual electrons in distinguishable modes with an underlying bosonic structure \cite{PRXQuantum.2.020314}.
 An interesting perspective involves adapting recent theoretical and experimental advancements related to QB GKP states in quantum information to the modal domain \cite{calcluth2023sufficient, Calcluth2022efficientsimulation,PhysRevLett.130.090602, bourassa_blueprint_2021,PhysRevLett.112.120504, PhysRevA.102.062411,PhysRevA.99.032344, app13169462}.
 Finally, the tools we provide for defining quantum continuous variables using collective variables of single photons can also be extended to other error-correcting codes, such as cat codes \cite{guillaud_repetition_2019, PhysRevResearch.4.043065,PhysRevA.94.042332,PhysRevLett.119.030502,PhysRevLett.111.120501}.
 However, this remains a subject for future investigation.